What Are the 3 Questions of the Grave in Islam?

 What are the 3 questions of the grave in Islam?

-Does Judaism have a concept of questioning in the grave?
+Do Judaism or Christianity have a similar concept to the 3 questions of the grave?

 Discussion